 Download the Clipper on Caltrain brochure here (PDF, 2MB)

 Top Tips for Smooth-riding with Clipper on Caltrain

 - All Caltrain customers must have $1.25 cash on their Clipper cards at all times.
 Cash value may be added immediately at transit agencies, retailers, BART ticket machines and Add-Value machines.
 If loading online or via the telephone, funds won't be available on the card for 3 to 5 days.

 - Cash and 8-ride customers must tag on & tag off for each trip (card readers are located on platforms except at San Jose (before you head up ramps to platform) and San Francisco (on the concourse).

 - Monthly Pass customers only tag on & off for first trip of the month.
-If you loaded your card at a retail vendor (such as Whole Foods or Anchor Drugs Pharmacy) or a Clipper Add-value machine then you don't need to tag (the pass was loaded when the card physically interacted with the Clipper terminal).
+If you loaded your card at a retail vendor (such as Whole Foods or Walgreens) or a Clipper Add-value machine then you don't need to tag (the pass was loaded when the card physically interacted with the Clipper terminal).

 - Monthly passes must be tagged by the 15th of the month, including for Autoload customers.

 - Touch the card on the Clipper logo (not the screen) until you hear a beep and/or see green, yellow or red lights.
 If you continue to hold the card on the card reader, you can read the message (“Travel OK” or “Invalid fare”).
 If you hear one beep (green light) or two beeps (yellow light), you have appropriate fare and can board the train.
 If you hear three beeps (red light), the card doesn’t have a valid fare on it.
 Either load new fare or Clipper cash to the card before boarding the train or purchase a paper ticket from the station ticket vending machine.
 The two beeps (yellow light) mean that the card is low on fare and may need to be reloaded before the next trip.